 - John would also like his children to benefit from his pension should he die suddenly

 John’s adviser confirms that if he was to crystallise £132,000 of his pension fund, this would provide him with a tax free lump sum of £30,000, which can be gifted to his daughter who is currently looking for a house to buy having left university last year.
 The remaining £3,000 tax free cash would then give him the additional income he needs.

 The following is therefore agreed:

-- John’s existing SIPP provider also offers Flexible Drawdown and after a thorough comparison with other providers John’s IFA recommends that no change in provider is made
+- John’s existing SIPP provider offers Flexi-Access Drawdown and after a thorough comparison with other providers John’s Financial Planner recommends that no change in provider is made

-- The fee payable to John’s IFA for the advice is taken from the SIPP
+- The fee payable to John’s Financial Planner for the advice is taken from the SIPP

 What has been achieved?

-John has achieved a number of objectives using a combination of Annuity purchase and Flexible Drawdown:
+John has achieved a number of objectives using Flexi-Access Drawdown:

 - John’s outgoings are covered by his guaranteed pension and tax free regular income for a number of years.

 - He has been able to use his tax-free lump sum to help his daughter get onto the property ladder

-- By creating additional income from an Annuity, Flexible Drawdown has become an option for John allowing him to vary the income he takes each year in line with the needs of his son
+- By using Flexi-Access Drawdown has become an option for John allowing him to vary the income he takes each year in line with the needs of his son

-- If John dies unexpectedly early and before age 75 the unvested pension funds will be available to his children as a tax-free lump sum, or as a lump sum less 55% tax on death on or after age 75)
+- If John dies unexpectedly early and before age 75 the whole of the pension funds will be available to his children as a tax-free lump sum.

 - John’s ISAs have been left in situ to act as an emergency fund and cover unforeseen future expenditure

-If you would like to learn more about how Flexible Drawdown can work for you, or SIPPs in general, then contact one of our team of highly qualified and knowledgeable advisers on 0115 933 8433, or by emailing firstname.lastname@example.org.
+If you would like to learn more about how Flexi-Access Drawdown can work for you, or SIPPs in general, then contact one of our team of highly qualified and knowledgeable Financial Planners on 0115 933 8433, or by emailing email@example.com.